tacemonster/traffic-playback/Documentation/UI Capture Job.md

 ## Method
 This field accepts a PCRE(PHP) formatted regular expression, and filters based on the HTTP request method (GET, POST, PUT, ...).
 For example, #((GET)|(POST))# will match GET and POST requests but not capture any other type.

+# UI Run Job Screen

+This page allows you to run previously captured or in progress jobs.
+You can then select a job from the list of available jobs to deploy.
+This will take you to a page where you can configure the job before running it.

+## Playback Speed
+Adjust the speed at which to playback the captured traffic to see how your site will manage increases and decreases in traffic.
+This is a multiple of the original speed.
+For example:
+    0.5 --> playback traffic at half the speed
+    1 --> original speed
+    2 --> playback traffic at twice the speed

+## Port

+## Secure Port

+## Request Buffer Time

+## Host Name

+## Backend Server

+# UI Statistics Screen

+This page will show you a graph of traffic captured for a chosen URI.
+Select your URI.
+Choose the start date and end date for the time frame you want to view traffic to your URI.

+Any window in the selected time frame for which the Asynchronous Server Blaster was not set to capture traffic to the URI will show 0 requests.

+# UI Real Time Monitor Screen

+This page will show you a real time monitor for jobs that are currently in progress.
+You can choose what

 # Add new component to UI